tashikomaaa/tasky/README.md

-# Tasky
+# Tasky 🎯

-**Tasky** is a simplified process manager.
-It helps you manage, monitor, and persist Node.js and other processes with an intuitive command-line interface.
-With features like real-time log viewing and process monitoring, Tasky is ideal for lightweight application management.
+**Tasky** is a lightweight process manager for Node.js applications and other processes.
+With an intuitive command-line interface, it helps you easily manage, monitor, and track your processes in real time.
+Ideal for simple use cases and smaller applications.

 ---

-## Features
+## 🚀 Features

-- Start, stop, and manage processes.
+- **Start, Stop, and Manage Processes**: Control your applications with simple commands.
-- Real-time resource monitoring (CPU and memory usage).
+- **Real-Time Resource Monitoring**: Track CPU and memory usage on the fly.
-- Real-time log viewing.
-- Persistent process information.
-- Lightweight and easy to use.
+- **Live Log Viewing**: View real-time logs of your processes.
+- **Persistent Process Information**: Logs and process data are saved for later reference.
+- **Lightweight & Intuitive**: Simple, fast, and easy-to-use tool for process management.

 ---

-## Installation
+## 🛠️ Installation

 ### Clone the Repository

+To get started, clone the repository:

 ```bash
 git clone https://github.com/your-username/tasky.git